Learn how to cook black beans from scratch! Serve them as a hearty, flavorful side dish, or add them to your favorite black bean recipes.

 Instructions

-• Rinse the beans and transfer them to a large pot or Dutch oven.
-Add the water, cumin, olive oil, salt, and pepper and bring to a boil.
+- Rinse the beans and transfer them to a large pot or Dutch oven.
+Add the water, cumin, olive oil, salt, and several grinds of pepper and bring to a boil.
 Reduce the heat, add the kombu, if using, and simmer, uncovered, until the beans are tender.
 I like to check mine starting at 1 hour, and every 15 minutes after that.
-Depending on your freshness of your beans, it could take up to 2½ hours.
-Add more liquid to the pot, as needed, to keep your beans submerged.
+Depending on the freshness of your beans, it could take up to 2½ hours.
+Add more water to the pot, as needed, to keep your beans submerged.

 The how to cook black beans was an amazing recipe.
 Luckily I had all of the ingredients at home.
 My wife also loved it.
 Made Indian style plain fried rice with it.
 I will definitely be making this again.
 Thanks for this recipe.